A Mindfulness Practice For Self-Love

-The final step is going to seal this self-loving state into your heart, the generator of your emotional state.
-The heart is the largest energy center in your body and we are going to fill it with this empowered state of mind, making a vibrational imprint.
+The final step will seal this self-loving state into your heart, the generator of your emotional state.
+The heart is the largest energy center in your body, and we are going to fill it with this empowered state of mind, making a vibrational imprint.

 Step 5: Finding Your Light

-Visualize yourself surrounded in loving and warm radiating light - like laying in the grass or in the sand on a sunny summer day.
+Visualize yourself surrounded by loving and warm radiating light– like laying in the grass or the sand on a sunny summer day.

 See yourself walking throughout your day, taking up space, not apologizing for being there.